Knetic/hotcake/README.md

 ###How do I use it?

-Hotcake can be used in a lot of ways, it's probably best if you took a look at the /examples/ folder, or went to www.hotcakejs.com and just read the docs listed there.
+Hotcake can be used in a lot of ways, it's probably best if you took a look at the /examples/ folder, or went to www.hotcakejs.com/examples or www.hotcake.com/api and read the docs listed there.

 ###How does it work?

-The full explanation of how Hotcake came about, and how it works, can be found on www.hotcakejs.com, or in the "INTERNALS.MD" file in this repository.
-And, I mean, it's open source.
-You could just look at the source.
+The full explanation of how Hotcake came about, and how it works, can be found on http://www.hotcakejs.com/internals.html .

 ###Can I contribute?

 I'm down to accept pull requests, if they're in the spirit of the project.
 If you have ideas, concerns, or comments about the project - email me.
 Seriously, do it.
-I don't mind emails from out of the blue - I prefer them to the spam that usually finds its way into my inbox.
+I don't mind emails from out of the blue.